Kefkius/clamspeech-standard/README.md

 The serialized format of ClamSpeeches that are to be recorded in the blockchain follows:

-* 1 byte: Format version.
+* 2 bytes: Format version.
 * VarInt: Application identifier length.
 * (Variable): Application identifier.
 * VarInt: Payload (state of the application) length.